sagemath/sagewiki_to_gh-2022-10-10/topology.md

 <<Anchor(chomp)>>
 === CHomP ===
-[[http://chomp.rutgers.edu/|CHomP]]has a set of tools for computing the homology of a collection of n-dimensional cubes, with a view towards applied applications in dynamical systems, chaos theory, and pattern characterization.
+[[http://chomp.rutgers.edu/|CHomP]] has a set of tools for computing the homology of a collection of n-dimensional cubes, with a view towards applied applications in dynamical systems, chaos theory, and pattern characterization.
 Both sources and binaries are available.

 == Surfaces ==